cashubtc/nuts/pol.md

 2. A deactivated keyset permits spends but no issuance; an expired keyset permits neither.
 3. During wind-down, inflated spends make valid redemptions exceed claimed liabilities or break the balance equation.

-The protocol defines four challenge types.
+The protocol defines five challenge types.

 ---